MicrosoftDocs/visualstudio-docs/docs/ide/reference/pre-build-event-post-build-event-command-line-dialog-box.md

 **Macros**

-Expands the edit box to display a list of macros to insert in the command line edit box.
+Expands the edit box to display a list of macros to insert in the command-line edit box.

 **Macro table**

 Lists the available macros and its value.
 See Macros below for a description of each.
-You can select only one macro at a time to insert into the command line edit box.
+You can select only one macro at a time to insert into the command-line edit box.

 **Insert**